• Skip to primary navigation

 Control Center Not Opening on iPhone

-Depending on the Model, you should be able to open Control Center by swiping (Up, Down or Sideways) on the Lock Screen of your device.
+Depending on the model of your iPhone, you should be able to open Control Center by swiping (Up, Down or Sideways) on the Lock Screen of your device.

-If you are unable to open Control Center, the issue may simply be due to the swipe gesture not being registered by your device.
+As mentioned above, the problem might simply be due to the swipe gesture on your iPhone not being registered by your iPhone.

 If you are unable to access Control Center from the Lock Screen, the problem is usually due to Control Center access from the Lock Screen being disabled on your device.